Sustainable Living: How To Do It Right

 So how can we make both ends meet?
 As we mentioned before, the answer is long and intricate.
 But contribution is the following:

 Freeing ourselves from the idea that material goods and objects will bring us permanent happiness and security is a priority.
 Happiness, the sense of fulfillment and personal acceptance comes from within; from a long process of personal growth and development.
-It cannot be replaced with inanimate objects.
+It cannot be replaced with things.

 Once we have overcome this pulsing desire and habit of “consuming to be”, the second step would be to consume less, downshift, and consume mindfully.
 Ask yourself if you truly want it and why.
 Don’t ask yourself if you truly need it, because essentially, we don’t really need anything.
 But the deeper message and understanding of this question is to determine how much it will be used - if it will truly add to your sense of wellbeing if its environmental and social footprint is something you’re willing to make; leading to a form of mindful, sustainable consumption.
 To make an impact, implementing zero-waste practices and behaviors come first, and adopting the appearance of a green image comes second.